 4.7 Enable compression

-Compress your resources by using gzip to reduce the number of bytes in a page.
-This will help the visitors to easily navigate in your site.
-It will also help to load the pages faster
+Compress your resources by using gzip to reduce the number of bytes on a page.
+This will help the visitors to easily navigate your site.
+It will also help to load the pages faster.

 4.8 Limit the HTTP requests

 Server’s side techniques will also help to speed up the performance of the mobile site.
 It includes

 - Cache HTTP redirects – increase the repeat visits